Living-with-machines/DeezyMatch/README.md

     <br/>
 </p>

-DeezyMatch can be applied for performing the following tasks:
+DeezyMatch can be applied as a component of the following tasks:

-- Fuzzy string matching
 - Record linkage
-- Candidate selection for entity linking systems
+- Entity linking
-- Toponym matching
+- Query expansion

 Table of contents
 -----------------